ajmalkoti/ajmalkoti.github.io/tutorials/tex_hacks/tex_tikz_examples.md

 * \draw  : Used to draw the curves (borders only)
 * \fill  : Used to fill the curves (inside body)
 * \drawfill : Used to draw as well as fill the curves.
+* \shade : Use to provide the shading
 * \coordinate Used to assign a coordinate e.g  \coordinate (Name) at (4,5)
 * \path : Used to define a path.
 It does not draw unless mentioned explicitly.
 It can be used to find the intersection points of curves.